dpaquette/BugTracker.NET/Blog 2 - Evaluating the Code.md

 This story isn't unique, there is a similarly [great story](http://thedailywtf.com/Articles/The-Cool-Cam.aspx) about saving a game through the use of UI tweak.
 UI might not seem like it is important but it changes people's perception of the application.

-There are some other minor things that jumped otu at me as I was going thgouth the application.
+There are some other minor things that jumped out at me as I was going through the application.
 Inconsistent naming was one of the things that bugged me.
 By convention C# variables and methods don't use underscores but there lots of places that is done and even some places where variables are named with the "my" prefix: My_Lucene, My_Mime.
 These aren't a big deal but it will make lives easier for future developers if we fix them.

+#Priorities

+We've got quite a list of tasks to address now.
+However some of them are more important than others.
+We need to make sure that we're addressing the issues that are most important first.
+This is a discussion that needs to be had with the business.
+Fixing things like the code organization will save time later on.

+As we're writing a blog and not running a business we'll just pretend we've had a good discussion with the business.
+The priority list we've established looks like
+- Code organization
+- Third party libraries
+- Database access
+- Styling

+As we move through the application we'll be making code style and structure improvements.
+The code we're living by is

+    Leave things better than we found them

+Small incremental fixes start adding up over time.
+It is like paying down a mortgage: the more you manage to pay down the more money you have to roll into the principle.
+We'll outline these changes as we make them.

+We've now got a series of tasks on our todo list to improve BugTracker.Net.
+The rest of the posts in this series will outline our solutions to the issues.
+By the time the series is over it is our hope that BugTracker.Net will be much improved and easier to maintain.